richard-porteous/richard-porteous.github.io/_posts/2022-01-09-MVC-WinForms.md

 Read a book on refactoring if you need to.

 Code should be easy to read and self explanatory.
 Comments should not say the same as what the code does, but rather explain why.
-Function names should say what the code is intended for and the function should only do one thing.
+Function names should say what the code is intended for and the function should only do that one thing.

+Avoid being clever in your code.
+Either you will come back in a years time and wonder why you did it that way or some other programmer will come along and run you down for being cryptic and simply rewrite that code.